3 Foods for Cold and Flu

 Like ginger, turmeric has also been used in medicinal practices for centuries.
 And also like ginger, the bright yellow spice is also said to have anti-inflammation properties, helping with sore throats.
 If you’d like to use turmeric in your flu and cold remedies, try some of the examples listed below.

 - Turmeric and ginger chicken soup.
 When a person is sick they are almost always offered some kind of soup to eat.
 In America, it’s often chicken noodle soup.
 When your loved one is sick, skip the canned soup and make your own.
 This Bon Appetit recipe includes chicken, onions, garlic, carrots, noodles, and, of course, turmeric and ginger.

 - Cold and flu gummies.
 These gummies from The Cook’s Pyjamas are said to prevent colds, but they can also be eaten as a snack when children are ill.
 The gummies are made with coconut milk, fresh ginger, honey, turmeric, and gelatin.
 You can make these gummies in a fun mold like teddies bears or dinosaurs.

 Bonus.
-Looking for more cold remedies?
+Looking for more home remedies for cold and flu symptoms?
 We’ve got you covered!
 You can replenish your energy with homemade electrolyte drinks and soothe a sore throat with a special “cold” popsicle.
-Read this Mindful article for more details.
+Read this Mindful article on natural cold remedies for more details.

-Important Medical Note: Be sure to talk to your doctor first, before trying alternative cold or flu remedies.Tags: cold, flu, foods for colds, mindful living, natural remedies
+Important Medical Note: Be sure to talk to your doctor first, before trying alternative flu or cold remedies.Tags: cold, flu, foods for colds, mindfulness, natural remedies